lekkodev/ts-tools/CONTRIBUTING.md

 npm pack --workspaces # creates tarballs for all packages
 ```

-I recommend using the tarballs as the dependencies in local projects instead of pointing to the package roots, it helps with noticing dependency issues and such much easier
+I recommend using the tarballs as the dependencies in local projects instead of pointing to the package roots, it helps with noticing dependency issues and such much easier.

 e.g. In `package.json`: